 Is the stream water safe to drink?
 As with any mountain region where lots of people trek, there will be pollution of water sources.
 The refuges provide safe drinking water; whilst out on the trails I would recommend treating water from streams found in the more popular areas and taking other water sources on a case by case basis depending on the stream source.

 Bariloche - Villa Catedral (Cerro Catedral ski resort): During summer there are public buses about once an hour between 7.00am and 8.00pm starting from the Bus terminal, passing through the centre of Bariloche then alternately going along Avenida Bustillo and Avenida Pioneros.
 The bus doesn't have a number but instead has a sign in the window saying 'Cerro Catedral'.
-The cost is $20 per person one way, payable in cash; alternatively you can pre purchase tickets at the bus company offices.
+The cost is (ask at the Tourist Info or Mountain Info centres for up to date prices) per person one way, payable in cash; alternatively you can pre purchase tickets at the bus company offices.
 Get off at the last stop in the huge car park at the base of the ski resort.
-Bus timetable & route map

 Bariloche - Los Coihues.
 The trail starts about 2km from the bus stop!
 Buses every 20 minutes.
 Bus number 50.
 NOTE: You will need a rechargable bus pass or prepaid bus ticket to take this service.
-These can be purchased at the Bus office - Moreno 480.
-Bus timetable & route map
+Ask at the Tourist Info or Mountain Info centres for up to date bus prices, and where to purchase tickets.

 If arriving by car you can park in the main ski resort car park at Villa/Cerro Catedral.
 The car park is generally a very safe place to leave your car.